ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/overview.md

 ## Excel format overview

-The basic format for a SAFE dataset submission is an Excel Workbook, which will typically contain at least four worksheets.
+The basic format for a `safedata` dataset submission is an Excel Workbook, which will typically contain at least four worksheets.
 The first four worksheets must use the standard names listed below.
 While both Taxa and NCBITaxa can be included, it is only required to include one of them.